Donitzo/godot-universal-spritepacker/README.md

 There is a set of sprites in the `sample` directory.
 Try converting them using one of the two `.bat` files to get an idea how the tool works.
 One of the files generates multiple spritesheets.

+Inside the pre-made `./sample/output` directory, there is a simple `PixiJS` demo page for rendering the contents of the pre-compiled spritesheet.

 ## Usage

 Run the tool with: